-We also investigated what, if any, differences there were between vehicles registered with the Cherokee Nation and those registered in the State of Oklahoma.
-The Cherokee Nation fleet is smaller than the Oklahoma fleet making up only 5.8% of the matched plates and newer (mean model year of 2011.3 versus 2010).
-Because of the younger age the Cherokee Nation fleet has lower mean emission for all of the species except for HC, however, they are accompanied with larger uncertainties due to their fewer number.
-When the Oklahoma plated vehicles are age adjusted to match the age distribution of the Cherokee Nation fleet the Oklahoma fleet is actually lower emitting for every species but NH3.
+We again investigated potential differences between vehicles registered with the Cherokee Nation and those registered in the State of Oklahoma.
+The Cherokee Nation fleet observed at this location is smaller making up only 6.8% of the overall matched plates but is more than a year newer (mean model year of 2013.1 versus 2011.8).
+Because of its age the Cherokee Nation fleet has lower mean emission for all of the species measured, however, they are accompanied with larger uncertainties.
+When the Oklahoma plated vehicles are age adjusted to match the age distribution of the Cherokee Nation fleet the Oklahoma fleet turns out to have lower or similar emissions for every species but NO and NH3.